Principal Investigator: Dr. Boland

 In keeping with our commitment to research that improves patient care, we are evaluating the impact of the EHR on our practice.
 Since the EHR is now involved in all portions of a patient encounter, such impact is important and our results will help other physicians, not just glaucoma specialists as they transition to electronic records.
 These studies will evaluate how frequently testing should be done, how well physicians interpret and use exams and tests, and how doctors make decisions on treatment.
 The studies will directly test the effect of presenting doctors with risk calculation data so that their choices to treat or how to treat are informed by electronically generated data, as well as clinical judgment.

-This research will be conducted nationally through the Glaucoma Research Network that is described separately here (priority area 4) with its plan and budget.
+This research will be conducted nationally through the Glaucoma Research Network that is outlined here.